MicahSM/KruizControlTriggers/readme.txt

   Plays a sound from the sounds folder upon the first chat of specific chatters.
 This does require a bit of diving into this module, so not for the faint of heart.

+==jukebox==

+  Allows for music to be played in a seperate Kruiz Control thread.
+Dependency for music based modules.

 ==mediacontrols==

   Uses strm.tool to allow mods to play/pause my music, and skipping of music with channel points.
 Requires some setup.